acme-cp4d-poc/getting-started-with-cp4d/README.md

 > Take a quick view on Git

-The new assets folder created by Watson were checked in
+The new assets, and assetstypes folders created by Watson were checked in

 ![Project](images/project-sync-with-watson.png)